 Regulation 4 of the FIAML Regulations 2018 lays down specific requirements for natural persons (applicants or beneficial owners/controllers of applicants).
-A financial institutions must collect the identification data on a natural person, and verify that data, in accordance with the following:
+A financial institution must collect the identification data on a natural person, and verify that data, in accordance with the following: a) The data to be collected applies to both standard and high-risk applicants for business.

-- a) The data to be collected applies to both standard and high-risk applicants for business. - b) The appropriate number of methods for verifying the data will vary depending on whether the customer is standard or high risk.
+Premier Business Center, 10th Floor, Sterling Tower, 14 Poudrière St, Port Louis, Mauritius b) The appropriate number of methods for verifying the data will vary depending on whether the customer is standard or high risk.